CLOSED FOR THE SEASON • Information may be outdated. Add this

 5. Films will be shown to the press in advance of the festival if at all possible unless the representative specifies "no press screenings" on the entry form (or in writing to the festival office).

-6. Films invited by the festival should provide adequate publicity material, stills, and a DVD.
+6. Films invited by the festival should provide adequate publicity material, stills, and the film in an approved format.

 7. Shipping charges for all unsolicited material, including films or videotapes, to the festival for possible consideration will be at the sender's expense, and must be sent prepaid.
 Unsolicited material sent C.O.D. will not be accepted.